welteki/docs.actuated.dev/docs/prepare-macos-base.md

 directly from Apple.
 Actuated does not distribute a macOS base image.

-Preparing the base image installs macOS, configures the guest agent, and adds the GitHub Actions runner.
+Preparing the base image installs macOS, configures the guest agent, and adds Apple's Command Line Tools and the GitHub Actions runner.
 The agent uses this base as a template and creates a disposable clone for each job VM.

 Complete the host requirements and [install the agent binary](install-macos-agent.md#2-install-the-agent) before preparing the image.
 Run all agent commands as the regular macOS user